squarepupil/website-pages/src/stories.md

         What we’ve found at Arts & Ideas is the space to swim on her own terms, in her own way, at her own pace.
 There’s room to breathe, play, stretch, and imagine.
-In just the few months that we’ve been at A&I, I have already seen a big change in Dolly’s sense of self.
-They ebb and flow but the confidence and autonomy she could not find are really starting to bubble.
+In just the few months that we’ve been at A&I, I have already seen a big change in [my daughter's] sense of self.
+        They ebb and flow but the
+        confidence and autonomy she could not find are really starting to bubble.
         The chance to look inward as well as outward has provided her with her own huge canvas to fill – a scenario she never found herself in while tackling